Discovery Bridge (Yankton)

-The Discovery Bridge received its name when Joseph Cohen “Discovered” that there was enough money in the budget to create a new bridge.
-It was initially a generic code name for the project however it polled well and was kept.
-It was at one point called the Yankton Discovery Bridge even though Private Shannon Bridge had 26% of the votes.
-This made some citizens of Nebraska unhappy and the "Yankton" was dropped from the name.
+The Yankton SD Chamber of Commerce held a public contest to name the new bridge.
+The winning nomination would be the first public person to cross the bridge in a car the day of the bridge dedication.

+More than 300 names were submitted.
+The public was then asked to vote their choice from 10 finalists.

+The Discovery Bridge was the winning name submitted by David Spencer of Yankton, SD.
+The name is a reference to the Lewis and Clark expedition which was called the Corps of Discovery.

 History

 Construction began on the Discovery Bridge in June 2007.
 The bridge then opened on October 11, 2008, which was exactly 84 years after the dedication of the Meridian Highway Bridge.
 Now completed, the Discovery Bridge serves as a replacement for the Meridian Highway Bridge, which is about 1000 ft downstream.

 The bridge was a finalist in the 2009 America's Transportation Awards for "representing the best in innovative management, accountability and timeliness".